 Heather and John are currently involved with the Anglican Church in Cheviot North Canterbury.
-They have three adult daughters two of whom also live with their families in Cheviot, the third daughter lives with her family in Christchurch.
-They have nine grandchildren the most recent only three months old.
+They have three adult daughters two of whom also live with their families in Cheviot.
+The third daughter lives with her family in Christchurch.
+They have nine grandchildren, the most recent being only three months old at time of writing.

 Heather and John are passionate about seeing people come to Christ and grow in their relationship with him; they believe that God can and does change people’s lives if people will give God the opportunity.